chadrem/workers/README.md

       :perform => proc {},              # Required option.
 Block of code to run.
       :args => [],                      # Array of arguments passed to the 'perform' block.
       :finished => nil,                 # Callback to execute after attempting to run the task.
     )

+    timer = Workers::PeriodicTimer.new(1,
+      :logger => nil,                   # Ruby logger instance.
+      :scheduler => Workers.scheduler,  # The scheduler that manages execution.
+      :callback => nil                  # The proc to execute (provide this or a block, but not both).
+    )

+    scheduler = Workers::Scheduler.new(
+      :logger => nil,                   # Ruby logger instance.
+      :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
+    )

 ## Contributing